Czocher/czocher.org/content/posts/gitea-and-drone-ci-on-synology.md

 The problem was how to install Gitea and Drone on my hardware.
 There are four possible ways to install additional software on a Synology Disk Station:

-1. From the official repositories by the Package Center - not feasible because the only two git server available there are "Git Server", which is too simple, since it doesn't support pull requests nor any other advanced git workflow mechanisms, and GitLab, which is too resource heavy for my needs, but may be a good alternative for any person with a more advanced Synology hardware (especially in the RAM department).
+1. From the official repositories by the Package Center - not feasible because the only two git servers available there are "Git Server", which is too simple, since it doesn't support pull requests nor any other advanced git workflow mechanisms, and GitLab, which is too resource-heavy for my needs, but may be a good alternative for any person with a more advanced Synology hardware (especially in the RAM department).
-2. From the [SynoCommunity](https://synocommunity.com/) community Synology package repository.
+2. From the [SynoCommunity](https://synocommunity.com/) community’s Synology package repository.
 Unfortunately as of now it does not contain any additional git-server software.
 3. By building and installing by hand (or preferably creating a `spk` package) - it quickly comes down to a troublesome dependency management problem and is hard to deinstall completely.
 4. By installing [Docker](https://www.docker.com/what-docker) and using a container.